LeafarCoder/Error-perception-classification-in-BCI-using-CNN/README.md

-# Error perception classification in BCI using CNN
+# Error perception classification in Brain-Computer Interfaces using CNN

 Master thesis by Rafael Correia (2020)